 Being a small group leader is no easy task.
-In this video, Michael Kelley shares three commitments that any leader can make to become a great small group leader and facilitate a great group.
+In this video, Senior Vice President of Church Ministries at LifeWay, Michael Kelley shares three commitments that any leader can make to become a great small group leader and facilitate a great group.

 The entire video is above, and the complete transcript is below.